TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 18/Ezekiel 18.3.md

 ---

-As I live, saith the Lord Jehovah, ye shall not have [occasion] any more to use this proverb in Israel.
+As I live, says the Lord Yahweh, you shall not have [occasion] any more to use this proverb in Israel.